-The Police are the licensing authority for firearm and shotgun certificates.
+The Police is the licensing authority for firearm and shotgun certificates.

-- Shotgun cartridges containing five or more shot, none of which exceeds .36inch in diameter, which can only be purchased on production of a Shotgun Certificate
+- Shotgun cartridges containing five or more shots (none of which exceeds .36inch in diameter) which can only be bought when producing a shotgun certificate

-- Air weapons of a type not declared specially dangerous (those falling below 6ft/lbs for an Air Pistol or 12ft/lbs for an Air Rifle
+- Air weapons not declared specially dangerous (those falling below 6ft/lbs for an air pistol or 12ft/lbs for an air rifle)

 - Ammunition for an air gun, air rifle or air pistol

 - Blank cartridges not more than one inch in diameter